 How respondents are staying informed varies.
 Nearly two-thirds (63%) of the respondents say they get their news from television, followed by 50% saying they get their news from social media, and 43% saying they’ve gotten their news from online articles.

 76% of all respondents 45 or older use television to stay informed about the outbreak, 20% more than respondents younger than 45 did.
-On the flip side, respondents younger than 45 were 22% more likely to use social media, 15% more likely to use health websites, 12% more likely to use online journals, and 10% were more likely to get their information from their peers, both in and outside of work.
+On the flip side, respondents younger than 45 were 22% more likely to use social media, 15% more likely to use health care survey, 12% more likely to use online journals, and 10% were more likely to get their information from their peers, both in and outside of work.

 Only about a quarter of respondents said they’ve used health websites to get their information about Coronavirus (26%).
 This is slightly concerning given that 9 out of 10 respondents (90%) mentioned that they have “at least some worry” about being misinformed about the Coronavirus outbreak.